ctlbox/controlbox-cpp/docs/controlbox.rst

     0x04    delete object command id
-    id+     variable length id chain that specifies the id of the object to delete status  zero or greater on success indicating the object was successfully deleted.
+    id+     variable length id chain that specifies the id of the object to delete status  the type id of the object (0 or greater) on success indicating the object was successfully deleted.
             A negative value on error.
 (These values may later be defined error codes.)